AssemblyScript/website/src/getting-started.md

 npx asinit .
 ```

-It automatically creates the recommended directory structure and configuration files:
+The `asinit` command automatically creates the recommended directory structure and configuration files:

 ```
   ./assembly